ovotech/cloud_sql_backup/README.md

 - `gcp_managed_backup_id` is the ID of the latest GCP managed backup
 - `random_string` is the value of `LC_ALL=C tr -dc 'a-z0-9' </dev/urandom | head -c 5`

+The `.gz` file that gets written to GCS will also have the db name as the last element before the file extension.

 ### Backup candidate

 The ID of the latest successful GCP managed backup is obtained using: